CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Experiments

-\paragraph{\textbf{MatchNet.}} The selection of inputs plays an important role in ensuring a well-balanced dataset for effective and unbiased training.
+The selection of inputs plays an important role in ensuring a well-balanced dataset for effective and unbiased training.
 During the training of MatchNet, CLRNet generates predictions and their associated parameters relative to the GT.
 We select all matches classified as positive by CLRNet's classical label assignment method from the first image in each batch of teacher training.
-To achieve a balanced dataset, additional random negative lane matches are chosen to complete the set to a total of 18 positives and negatives.
+To achieve a balanced dataset, additional random negative lane matches are chosen to complete the set to a total of batch size of 18 positive and negative examples.
 We used a threshold of $t_{L}=0.3$ for the loss feedback.
-The network was trained for 3 epochs based on a teacher-student mechanism.
-The model was implemented using PyTorch and all experiments were executed on 2 GPUs.
-The optimization process incorporates the AdamW optimizer, with a cosine decay learning rate strategy.
+For training in a teacher-student mechanism, we used the pre-trained weights of CLRNet as a teacher and trained MatchNet on the curve subsets for 5 epochs.
+The optimization process incorporates the AdamW optimizer with a learning rate of 0.0001 and a cosine learning rate decay.

-\subsection{\textbf{Evaluation Metric}}
+\subsection{Evaluation Metric}

-For performance evaluation metric, we use the F1 score \cite{CULane_F1}.
-We computed the Intersection over Union (IoU) matrix for each prediction-GT pair, using segmentation masks with a width of 30 pixels.
-First, we filter the predictions whose confidence scores exceed a predefined threshold, then prediction-GT pairs with segmentation IoU values greater than the threshold $t_{IoU}$ are referred to as true positives ($TP$), whereas unmatched predictions and GTs are referred to as false positives ($FP$) and false negatives ($FN$), respectively.
-For the IoU calculation, we consider two distinct $t_{IoU}$ values: 0.5 and 0.75.
-The F1 score is then computed as follows:
+The official metric of the CUlane dataset in the evaluation process is the F1 score \cite{CULane_F1}.
+During evaluation, first predictions with confidence scores exceeding a predefined threshold are filtered.
+These selected predictions are then utilized to calculate the final F1 score which is derived from the IoU metric.
+Since the IoU relies on areas instead of points, a lane is represented as a thick line connecting the respective lane's points.
+In particular, the official metric considers the lanes as 30-pixels-thick lines.
+If a prediction has an IoU greater than $t_{IoU}=0.5$ with a GT lane, it is considered a TP, whereas unmatched predictions and GTs are referred to as $FP$ and $FN$.
+The F1 score is then calculated as follows: